Development of the gambling market in mainland Finland - Police

-The lottery administration also has access to the data and forecasts produced by H2GC.
+The Gambling Administration also has access to the data and forecasts produced by H2GC.
 In addition to these, e.g. the results of various surveys, the interim reports of listed offshore companies, data on the development of network traffic and the assessments of market developments provided by the regulatory authorities of other countries.

-The estimate of the stagnation of the mainland Finnish offshore market in recent years is mainly based on the information published by the most important offshore operators in their interim reports on the reversal of gaming margin growth in the Nordic countries.
-In addition, e.g. The results of extensive population surveys commissioned by Veikkaus Oy's Taloustutkimus Oy, according to which the share of the adult population playing online offshore gambling has remained practically unchanged between 2017 and 2020.
+The estimate of the stagnation of the mainland Finnish offshore market in recent years is mainly based on the information published by the most important offshore operators in their interim reports on the reversal of GGR growth in the Nordic countries.
+In addition, e.g. the results of extensive population surveys commissioned by Veikkaus Oy, according to which the share of the adult population playing online offshore gambling has remained practically unchanged between 2017 and 2020.

 Rahapelialalla ei ole EU-lisenssejä -infolaatikko EN